pslucas0212/virtwho-customerportal/README.md

 org ID: #######
 ```

 The vCenter user ID needs read-only access to all objects in the vCenter.
-I created a user ID named 'virt-who' on my vCenter.
+I created a user ID named 'virt-who' on my vCenter and gave it read-only access.

 Now create and edit the virt-who.conf file.
 ```